IEvenchik/IEvenchik/README.md

 ## Things I know for sure
 * Work hard.
 Be nice.
 Laugh often.
-* Always ask the obvious question; 9/10 times it’s not so obvious.
+* Don't be aftraid to ask the obvious question; 9/10 times it’s not so obvious.
 * When problem-solving, few things beat a face to face conversation and a whiteboard.
 * Today is a good day for a good day.